dotnet/docs/docs/visual-basic/programming-guide/concepts/async/cancel-an-async-task-or-a-list-of-tasks.md

     Await AccessTheWebAsync(cts.Token)
     ```

-5. If you don’t cancel the program, it produces the following output.
+5. If you don’t cancel the program, it produces the following output:

     ```console
     Length of the downloaded string: 35939.